Raku/nqp/docs/ops.markdown

 decoded.
 If `$incomplete-ok` is zero and the separator was not found, then `nqp::null_s` will be returned.
 (Thus, `$incomplete-ok` is appropriate only when knowing that the end of the stream has been reached.)
-If `$chomp` is non-zero, then the separator - if present - will not be included in the resulting string.
+If `$chomp` is non-zero, then the separator--if present--will not be included in the resulting string.

 ## decoderbytesavailable